 Personal localite sources are the local leaders and residents who are a part of the community's unique social structure.
 In the old social system, individual local sources are significant for communication purposes.
-Hence the data regarding the utilization pattern of personal localite sources by the respondents were gathered, analyzed using MPS and the results were presented in the table 2.
+Hence the data regarding the utilization pattern of personal localite sources by the respondents were gathered, analyzed using MPS and the results are presented in Table 2.

-Table.2 The utilization pattern of personal localite sources by paddy farmers
+Table.2 The utilization pattern of personal localite sources by paddy farmers (n= 120)